panurgy/mongodb-rest/README.md

 Name
 ----

-mongodb-rest - REST server for MongoDB
+mongodb-rest - REST server for MongoDB, forked from https://github.com/tdegrunt/mongodb-rest

 Description
 -----------

 This is a REST server for MongoDB using Node, using the native node.js MongoDB driver.
-Using Express, it can now start in any folder and will happily server any files a public folder.
+The only reason this fork exists was to make a slightly customized instance that I could easily require/use at PaaS services.

 Installation
 ------------

-Installation is now via npm: `npm install mongodb-rest`.
+Installation is now via npm: `npm install panurgy-mongodb-rest`.
-After that you can just issue `mongodb-rest` on the command line and the server should start.

 Try
 ---